Effects of spin-orbit interaction and electron correlations in strontium titanate: Conduction band without SOC

-To show that the Hamilonian Eq.~(\ref{eq:H_OO2}) does not violate the orbital-selective hopping anisotropy identified above, we consider a specific case of hopping in the z-direction for the sub-band $d_3$ derived from the Ti $d_{xy}$ orbital, which is not allowed by the Ti-O hopping alone.
-It is easy to see that for hopping along the principal axes, the orbital-mixing contribution vanishes because the hopping amplitude changes sign upon reversal of either $u_m$ or $u_{m'}$.
+To show that the Hamiltonian Eq.~(\ref{eq:H_OO2}) does not violate the hopping anisotropy identified above, we consider a specific case of hopping in the z-direction for the sub-band $d_3$ derived from the Ti $d_{xy}$ orbital.
+Such hopping is not allowed by Ti-O hopping alone.
+It is easy to see that for hopping along the principal axes, the orbital-mixing contribution vanishes because the hopping amplitude changes sign upon the reversal of $u_m$ or $u_{m'}$.

-The underlying mechanism is illustrated in Fig.~\ref{fig:mixing} for hopping in the x-z plane between $p_z$ and $p_x$ orbitals.
-Hopping from the $p_z$ orbital to the $p_x$ orbital in the positive-z, positive-x direction is characterized by the amplitude $t_\sigma/2$, which is positive because the signs of the orbital lobes facing each other are opposite.
-In contrast, hopping in the positive-z, negative-x direction is characterized by the amplitude $-t_\sigma/2<0$, reflecting the fact that the signs of the corresponding orbital lobes are the same.
+The underlying mechanism is illustrated in Fig.~\ref{fig:mixing} for hopping in the x-z plane between the $p_z$ and $p_x$ orbitals.
+Hopping from the $p_z$ orbital to the $p_x$ orbital in the positive-z, positive-x direction is characterized by the amplitude $t_\sigma/2$, while hopping in the positive-z, negative-x direction is characterized by the amplitude $-t_\sigma/2$.
+The amplitudes are opposite because the orbital $p_x$ is antisymmetric with respect to x-axis inversion.
 Destructive interference between the two contributions prevents orbital mixing.
-The same result is obtained by transforming Eq.~(\ref{eq:H_OO2}) into the reciprocal space, which however does not elucidate the underlying symmetry.
+We note that if the wavevector has a finite x-component, a complete cancellation does not occur, and the hybridization between the oxygen orbitals shown in Fig.~\ref{fig:mixing} provides a non-negligible contribution to hopping.
+This results in the renormalization of the dispersion Eq.~(\ref{eq:dispersion_noSOC}) but does not affect our conclusions.

+We now consider the remaining O-O hopping contributions, which conserve orbital moment.
+The $d_3$ sub-band formed by Ti-O bonding hybridizes the Ti $d_{xy}$ orbitals only with the $p_x$ and $p_y$ orbitals of oxygen, and therefore the terms with $m=m'=3$ in Eq.~(\ref{eq:H_OO2}) do not have finite matrix elements with this sub-band.